Thiago Silva: 2015 Copa América

 Brazil, under Dunga's second stint as manager, went to the 2015 Copa América in Chile with Neymar as the captain.
 After his suspension for the remainder of the tournament in their second game, however, the armband did not go back to Silva, but rather to his defensive partner, Miranda.
 In Brazil's final group match against Venezuela at the Estadio Monumental David Arellano in Santiago, Silva opened the scoring in the ninth minute, volleying in a corner from Robinho.
 The eventual 2–1 victory sent Brazil into the quarter-finals as group winners.
-In the 70th minute of the quarter-final, Silva's handball gave Paraguay the penalty kick from which they equalised for a 1–1 draw; Brazil lost in the subsequent penalty shootout.
+In the 70th minute of the quarter-final, Silva's handball gave Paraguay the penalty kick from which they equalised for a 1–1 draw; Brazil lost in the subsequent penalty shoot-out.

-2018 World Cup
+2018 World Cup and 2019 Copa América title

-On 14 May 2018, Silva was named by Tite in the squad for the 2018 World Cup in Russia.
-On 27 June 2018, he scored the second goal in Brazil's 2–0 win over Serbia for the last match of the group stage.
+On 14 May 2018, Silva was named by Tite to captain the squad for the 2018 World Cup in Russia.
+He would play the full 90 minutes of all five of Brazil's matches at the tournament, before they were eliminated by Belgium in the quarter-finals.
+Silva managed to score during Brazil's final group stage match on 27 June, getting the second goal in his side's 2–0 win against Serbia.

-2019 Copa América

-In May 2019, he was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
-He started in the final against Peru on 7 July, at the Maracanã Stadium; the match ended in a 3–1 victory to Brazil.
+In May 2019, Silva was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
+He would go on to play every minute for Brazil as they won the tournament, concluding with a 3–1 final victory against Peru on 7 July at the Maracanã.

-2021 Copa América and 2022 World Cup Qualifiers
+2021 Copa América runner-up and appearance milestones

-In June 2021, he was included in Brazil's squad for the 2021 Copa América on home soil.
-On 10 July, he started in his nation's 1–0 defeat to rivals Argentina in the final.
-On 10 October, he played his 100th match for Brazil in a 2022 World Cup qualification match against Colombia, which ended in a goalless draw.
+In June 2021, Silva was included in Brazil's squad for the 2021 Copa América, again held on home soil.
+He played the full 90 minutes for Brazil in two of their group stage games and all three of their knockout stage fixtures, including their 1–0 defeat to rivals Argentina in the final on 10 July.

-In September 2022, Silva became the most capped center back in the history of the Brazil national team, surpassing Lúcio.
+On 10 October 2021, Silva made his 100th appearance for Brazil in a goalless 2022 World Cup qualification draw against Colombia.
+In September 2022, he became the most-capped centre-back in the history of the Brazil national team, surpassing Lúcio.

 2022 World Cup

-On 7 November 2022, Silva was named in the squad for the 2022 FIFA World Cup.
+On 7 November 2022, Silva was named to Brazil's 26-man squad for the 2022 World Cup in Qatar.

+Silva started and played the full 90 minutes of Brazil's first two group matches against Serbia and Switzerland.
+He then assisted Richarlison's goal in a 4–1 round of 16 victory against South Korea on 5 December.

+Four days later, Silva played the full 120 minutes of Brazil's quarter-final elimination by Croatia, losing on penalties after extra time.